 There are only a few instances where taking additional melatonin via over the counter supplements is recommended, according to Dr. Raymann.

-- To prep for or deal with jetlag– Taking melatonin at certain times to help your body adjust to new time zones prior to traveling is a great way to stay ahead of jetlag and prevent time change tiredness.
+- To prep for or deal with jetlag– Instead of relying solely on your travel pillow, taking melatonin at certain times to help your body adjust to new time zones prior to traveling is a great way to stay ahead of jetlag and prevent time change tiredness.

 - For the elderly– As you grow older, your pineal gland becomes more calcified, which means less melatonin is released.
 Additionally, your eye lens is yellowed, which means your eyes are less able to determine lightness from darkness, further inhibiting melatonin production.

 - Those with low melatonin levels– Through testing of your nighttime melatonin level, a doctor may determine you are low in melatonin and prescribe the right treatment plan for you.

 Can you have or take too much melatonin?

 “There is no such thing as an acute melatonin overdose if you take the pills as prescribed, even for the 20 mg pills,” continues Dr. Raymann, “Even taking a very high dosage of melatonin (up to 1000 milligram) frequently does not result in toxicity in adults.”

 But too much melatonin can derail the delicate balance of different hormones in your body.

 “It has been shown that very few people report adverse effects from taking melatonin, ranging from headaches to seizures.
 If you take melatonin orally, you’re essentially taking away the need for your body making melatonin on its own.
 This then throws off your natural production of melatonin and might lead to consequences when you forget to take the supplement.”

 Are there melatonin ‘best practices’?